jakub-zwolakowski/scvs/TIS_README.md

 Result = **TYPO**

-There is a typo in the example - `subrtact` instead of `substract`.
+There is a typo in the example - `subrtact` instead of `subtract`.

-A corrected example, with `subrtact` changed to `substract`, was added.
+A corrected example, with `subrtact` changed to `subtract`, was added.
 As expected, TrustInSoft does not detect any Undefined Behavior ins such case.

 ## resident